Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 | `private`  | Private formulas which are only available to your Tenant                                   |

 <h2 id="reactor-formulas-create-reactor-formula">Create Reactor Formula <span class="beta menu">BETA</span></h2>

-TODO: describe request parameters in more detail.
-Object notation, type conversions, For the react endpoint describe detokenization, tokenization limit.

 > Request